hardik365/LibraryManagementSystem/README.md

 # LibraryManagementSystem
-This is Library Management System in C++.
+This is a Library Management System in C++.
 This was done in collaboration with three other people